Select a row by clicking on it. Selecting a row will remove any previous selection unless you

 api.deselectAllFiltered(): Un-select all filtered rows.

-api.getSelectedNodes(): Returns a list of all the selected row nodes.
-This again is regardless of what filters are set.
+api.getSelectedNodes(): Returns a list of all the selected row nodes, regardless of filtering.

-If you want to select only filtered out rows nodes, then you do this following:
+If you want to select only filtered-out row nodes, you could do this using the following:

 forEachNode.
 This is useful for doing group selections